April 26 - “ An Unbroken Chain of Garlands, Cherry Blossoms, and Grape Arbors”

 in this need for understanding

-glimmers of hope, courage, meaning, and cauCon
+glimmers of hope, courage, meaning, and caution

 to add a link of life and love